WaifaiMT/waifaimt/README.md

 - 🔭 I'm currently working on expanding my portfolio with innovative web applications
 - 🌱 I'm continuously learning new technologies and creative techniques
-- 👯 I'm looking to collaborate on open source projects and creative endeavors
-- 💬 Ask me about web development, UI/UX design, or photography tips!

 # 💻 Tech Stack: